 With recent data and privacy scandals rocking the duopoly, advertisers are beginning to question their loyalty to the industry’s biggest players.
 All things considered, are they really getting a good return on investment?
-A slow in the ad spend growth on Facebook seems to suggest national advertisers aren’t so sure.
+A slowing trend in ad spend growth on Facebook seems to suggest national advertisers aren’t so sure.
 That’s why we see more and more digital advertisers converting to a performance-based marketing model, where ROI is guaranteed, partners and marketers work together to succeed, and customers are the real winners in the end.

-Make Your Predictions
+Make Your Advertising Trend Predictions

 Never miss a thing!